 ==> 829-0.txt <== The Project Gutenberg eBook, Gulliver's Travels, by Jonathan Swift This eBook is for the use of anyone anywhere at no cost and with almost no restrictions whatsoever.
 You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at www.gutenberg.org ==> 33504-0.txt <== The Project Gutenberg EBook of Opticks, by Isaac Newton This eBook is for the use of anyone anywhere at no cost and with almost no restrictions whatsoever.
 You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at www.gutenberg.org Title: Opticks or, a Treatise of the Reflections, Refractions, Inflections,

-all the filenames.
-Luckily the shell supports wildcards!
-The
+tedious to enter all the filenames.
+Luckily the shell supports

 * (matches zero or more characters) are probably familiar